-Advanced Audio Coding.
-AAC is the latest audio coding standard, defined in the MPEG-2 standard and is used for high-quality audio compression.
+AAC mono Advanced Audio Coding.
+AAC is the latest audio coding standard and it is used for highquality audio compression.
+This product supports AAC mono only.
 AAC provides higher quality than MP3 at the same bit rate, or for the same audio quality it uses a 30 percent lower bit rate.
-It supports the coding of multichannel audio, with up to 48 main channels and 16 low-frequency channels.
+It supports the coding of multichannel audio, with up to 48 main channels and 16 lowfrequency channels.
 AAC has a profile for Low Complexity (LC) to facilitate trade off between quality, memory and processing power requirements.